degser00/Docker-Techstack/docs/networking/ports.md

 - All external traffic enters via **Cloudflare Zero Trust tunnels**; no direct host exposure.
 - Exporter ports are **host-bound** but **not tunnelled** — scraped only by Prometheus inside Docker.

-Update this table whenever you add or change a service port.